 Ghosts of Grand Rapids Tours

-There are two haunted walking tours available.
-They cover just over a mile and take about two hours to complete.
-The first tour goes through the West Side of Grand Rapids, sharing the spooky history of the AT&T building, Pantlind Hotel, and the Ashton Building.
+The haunted walking tour covers just over a mile and takes about two hours to complete.
+On the tour, you’ll learn about the haunted pasts of the AT&T building, Pantlind Hotel, and the Ashton Building.
 Tickets cost $15 and must be purchased ahead of time online.

 Experience trick-or-treating with the animals, and the whole family, at Zoo Goes Boo at the John Ball Zoo.